-We are exposed to market risk, including market changes, changes in commodity prices and interest rates.
-Since December 31, 2001, we have not experienced any significant changes in our exposure to market risk.
+We are exposed to market risk, including market changes, changes in commodity prices, equity instrument investment prices, interest rates and changes in the 10-year United States Treasury rate.
 For additional information on our market risk, see our 2001 Form 10-K.